 Lakehead Region Conservation Authority

-Lakehead Region Conservation Authority 2021 calendars are available at the O’Connor Township office.
-Please call ahead at 476-1451 to reserve yours.
+Lakehead Region Conservation Authority 2022 calendars are available at the O’Connor Township Office.

 The LRCA proudly offers the community eight Conservation Areas for semi-passive recreational use, access to Lake Superior and other activities such as birding, photography, hiking Wilderness Trails and more!
 Two of our Forest Management Properties are also open to the public (Mills Block and Wishart).
 Along with the outdoor recreation and conservation education opportunities offered by our Conservation Areas, we also own and maintain other Conservation Lands that provide habitat protection and assist with water management.